About

 Reading guide

-Left side: AI capability and tools.
+Left side: AI capability, tools, and automation.

-Right side: decision criteria, review, responsibility, and role boundaries.
+Right side: review, responsibility, decision criteria, and role boundaries.

 AI capability and human operating structure